Rule Change: Open

 On 27 April 2021, the Commission extended the period of time for making the draft determination to 29 July 2021 under section 107 of the NEL.

-We also note that this work interacts with the Energy Security Board’s (ESB) post-2025 market design program.
+The Commission also note that this work interacts with the Energy Security Board’s (ESB) post-2025 market design program.
 In particular the work interacts with the two-sided market workstream.
-We are considering this rule change request in the context of these broader reforms, which may require considering solutions other than one that defines storage assets and hybrid facilities in the NER.
+The Commission is considering this rule change request in the context of these broader reforms.

 |Options paper||Information sheet|